graze/sprout/docs/commands/seed.md

 By default the seed command will truncate all the relevant tables.
 To prevent this you can specify the `--no-chop` option.

+## Truncate all the tables

+To truncate all the tables in the schema instead of just the tables you want to seed, you can use the option `--chop-all`.
+This is the equivalent to the `--all` option on the `chop` command.

 ## Schema and Table configuration